dwilliams/Presentations/20170918 - Embedded Exchange Meetup/presentation.rst

     * Insert picture of Data and Lore

-  * Sensor through network to gateway to cloud to user of data
+  * Sensor through network to gateway to cloud to user of data (not using this)

     * Humans